magomimmo/modern-cljs/doc/tutorial-19.md

 ### Light the fire

-Before to go on by launching the `modern-clj` project, let's inspect the full project's dependencies by issuing the `lein deps :tree` command.
+Before going on by launching the `modern-clj` project, let's inspect the full project's dependencies by issuing the `lein deps :tree` command.

 ```bash